 Publicly traded companies are required by exchange regulatory bodies to regularly provide earnings reports.
 These reports, issued quarterly and annually, are carefully watched by market analysts as a good indicator of how well a company’s business is doing.
 Among the key factors analyzed from earnings reports are the company’s earnings per share (EPS), which reflects the company’s profits as divided among all of its outstanding shares of stock.

-Analysts and investors also frequently examine any of a number of financial ratios that are intended to indicate the financial stability, profitability, and growth potential of a publicly traded company.
-Following are a few of the key financial ratios that investors and analysts consider:
+Analysts and investors also frequently examine a number of financial ratios that are intended to indicate the financial stability, profitability, and growth potential of a publicly-traded company.
+The following are a few of the key financial ratios that investors and analysts consider: